diana-hep/oamap/README.md

 Femtocode is intended for a future HEP query engine, but Numba and PLUR would be easier to implement in the short term.
 The HEP query engine is likely to use Python as a query language before Femtocode is ready.

 **Relationship to [Apache Arrow](https://arrow.apache.org/):** after much exploration (four fundamentally different data representations: recursive counters, Parquet-style, Arrow-style, and normal form), I've come to the conclusion that Arrow's chain of offset arrays is the best way to access hierarchical data.
-It allows for random access, letting us access event data and non-event data in the same framework, and it's simple enough to allow for term rewriting in a complex, procedural language like Python.
+It allows for random access, letting us access event data and non-event data in the same framework, and it's simple enough for term rewriting in a complex, procedural language like Python.

 The differences are:

    1. PLUR has no dependencies other than Numpy and maybe Numba, so it's easy to install.
    2. Arrow defines the relative placemment of its columnar buffers; PLUR lets them be any Numpy arrays anywhere (including disk via memory-mapped files).
 Therefore, PLUR arrays can be copied into Arrow buffers with a bulk `memcpy` operation, while Arrow buffers can be zero-copy interpreted as PLUR arrays.
    3. PLUR implements fast accessors for the data.
-In the future, PLUR could be used as a way of writing Python routines that run on Arrow data, which could be a Pandas/R/Spark DataFrame supporting Arrow.
+In the future, PLUR could be used as a way of writing Python routines that run on Arrow data, such as a Pandas/R/Spark DataFrame.

 ### Steps

-   * Define PLUR representation **(done)**.
+   * Define the PLUR representation **(done)**.
    * Conversion of Python objects into PLUR **(done)**.
    * Proxies to view PLUR data as lazily-loaded Python objects **(done)**.
    * Transform code to "compile away" the PLUR abstraction **(started)**.